syncfusion-content/angular-docs/angular/Chart/User-Interactions.md

 ## Highlight

 EjChart provides highlighting support for the series and data points on mouse hover.
-To enable the highlighting option, set the **enable** property to *true* in the **highlightsettings** of the series.
+To enable the highlighting option, set the **enable** property to *true* in the **highlightSettings** of the series.

 N> When hovering mouse on the data points, the corresponding series legend also will be highlighted.